leovidith/Movie-Recommendation-System-ML/README.md

 | XGBoost Regressor         | 0.50 | 0.41 |
 | Gradient Boosting Regressor | 0.48 | 0.39 |

+## Features
+- **Genre**: The genre of the movie, which can influence the predicted rating.
+- **Runtime**: The total duration of the movie in minutes.
+- **Vote Count**: The number of votes the movie has received.
+- **Release Year**: The year the movie was released.
+- **User Score**: The predicted rating for the movie, used as the target for training.

+## Sprints
+1. **Data Preprocessing**:
+   - Cleaned and transformed the raw dataset.
+   - Handled missing data and standardized numerical features.

+2. **Model Training**:
+   - Evaluated various regression models like Linear Regression, Decision Tree, Random Forest, XGBoost, and Gradient Boosting.
+   - Fine-tuned model parameters to optimize performance.

+3. **Model Evaluation**:
+   - Performance evaluation based on MAE and MSE.
+   - Gradient Boosting Regressor outperformed other models in predicting user ratings.

+4. **Final Model**:
-## Highlighting Gradient Boosting Regressor
+   - Implemented the Gradient Boosting Regressor for movie recommendations.

-Among all the models tested, the **Gradient Boosting Regressor** yielded the **lowest MAE (0.48)** and **MSE (0.39)**, outperforming the other models.
-These metrics suggest that the Gradient Boosting Regressor provides the most accurate predictions of the user scores, making it the best choice for this movie recommendation system.

-## Use of `user_score` in Both Features and Labels

-We initially attempted to exclude the **`user_score`** column from the feature dataframe, but this approach led to failures in the execution of the `recommend_movie` function.
-Specifically, whenever we removed `user_score` from the feature set, the function would not work properly and throw errors.
-As a result, we decided to keep `user_score` as part of the training process, but it is **only used as the target label** during training.
-It is not used as a feature during prediction or recommendation.
+   - Ensured proper use of `user_score` as the target label in the training phase.

 ## Conclusion

-The movie recommendation system leverages various regression models to predict user ratings and recommend movies based on the user's preferred genres.
-After testing multiple models, we found that the **Gradient Boosting Regressor** provided the best performance in terms of accuracy.
-This model is now used to generate recommendations based on the user's input.

-By accurately predicting the user score for movies, the system helps users discover movies they may enjoy, improving their overall experience with movie selection.
+The movie recommendation system predicts user ratings using regression models.
+After evaluating multiple models, the **Gradient Boosting Regressor** proved to be the most accurate, providing the best user score predictions.
+This model is used to generate movie recommendations based on the user's genre preferences.
+The system helps users discover movies they are likely to enjoy, enhancing their movie selection experience.